OccupationalTherapy.com Phone: 866-782-9924

 This course will describe the Ranchos Los Amigos levels of cognitive function and how these may impact therapy interventions in each stage.
 Clinical strategies to help manage behaviors will be delineated along with progressions of therapeutic intervention to support function as individuals progress through the various stages of recovery from brain injury.

-Chronic Pain Support for Children & Adolescents
+Chronic Pain Support For Children And Adolescents

 Presented by Christina Marsack-Topolewski, PhD, LMSW